 Practice Description Proxy Access Our Bylaws contain meaningful proxy access features that are consistent with market practice and were developed through shareholder conversations.
 Majority Voting in Uncontested Elections Director nominees must receive the affirmative vote of a majority of the votes cast in order to be elected to the Board in uncontested elections.
 Director Resignation Policy Our Director Resignation Policy requires an incumbent director to tender his or her resignation if he or she receives more votes "Against" his or her election than votes "For" his or her election in an uncontested election.
 The Corporate Governance and Compliance Committee and the Board, which we refer to as our Governance and Compliance Committee, would then consider and take appropriate action on such offer of resignation in accordance with this Policy.
 Board Aggregate Tenure Policy Our Board has committed that it will maintain an average tenure for independent board directors of less than ten years.
 No "Poison Pill" We do not have a stockholder rights plan or "poison pill" and no shareholder rights plan shall be adopted unless it is approved by a majority of the independent directors of the Board that find such action is consistent with the exercise of their fiduciary responsibilities.
-Annual Election of Directors All directors must be nominated and re-elected each year Shareholder Engagement Program We engage in a formal outreach program to provide us an opportunity to gain valuable insight from our shareholders on corporate governance matters that are most important to them.
-To consistently act in the best long-term interests of our shareholders, we continuously evaluate and act on, when appropriate, shareholder feedback Human Rights Policy To further our core values and reflect our commitment to human rights in our relationships with our clients, team members, vendors and communities, we have adopted a Human Rights Policy that is applicable to the Company, our affiliates, as well as our team members and vendors.
+Annual Election of Directors All directors must be nominated and re-elected each year.
+Shareholder Engagement Program We engage in a formal outreach program to provide us an opportunity to gain valuable insight from our shareholders on corporate governance matters that are most important to them.
+To consistently act in the best long-term interests of our shareholders, we continuously evaluate and act on, when appropriate, shareholder feedback.
+Human Rights Policy To further our core values and reflect our commitment to human rights in our relationships with our clients, team members, vendors and communities, we have adopted a Human Rights Policy.